Oliver-McGill-Labs/brute-bot/README.md

 BruteBot is a Node.js Twitter application.
 Unlike other AI or NLP Twitter applications, BruteBot relies on conditional logic, hence the name.

-Ryan McGill wrote BruteBot's core 'RecursivePoster' function, and additional features were added by Matt Oliver.

 Currently, BruteBot is programmed to:

 1. Find a random tweet at a given interval, and 'like' it